The Age of the Martyrs

 The question of the lapsi

-Not all the persecutions made only martyrs.
+The persecutions had their vanquished too.
 Many, out of fear, sacrificed to the gods or bought a false certificate: they were called the lapsi, the fallen.
 When peace returned, many asked to re-enter the Church, and there was division over their fate.
 Rigorists wished to exclude them for ever.
 The Church chose mercy: after a time of penance, the repentant sinner was reconciled, for no fault exceeds the pardon of God for the one who converts.
 This crisis strengthened the practice of penance and the idea that the Church, holy, nonetheless bears within her sinners called to rise again.

 The peace of the Church

 At the beginning of the fourth century, the Empire gave up the fight.
 In 311, the emperor Galerius, dying, granted the Christians the freedom of their worship; in 313, after his victory, Constantine confirmed and extended it by the Edict of Milan, which restored to Christianity a full freedom.
 The age of the martyrs was ending.
 But the blood shed had not extinguished the faith: it had spread it.
 The crowd come to watch condemned men die expected cries and recantations; it saw men and women face the torment with peace, sometimes forgiving their executioners, and hold out to the end for a crucified man.
 Such constancy surpassed the strength of man.
 Many went away shaken by what they had seen; they questioned, sought to know this faith, drew near to the Christians to learn from them, and many of them ended by asking for baptism.
 In the words of Tertullian, the blood of the martyrs is a seed of Christians.
-“Unless a grain of wheat falls into the earth and dies, it remains alone; but if it dies, it bears much fruit.”
-John 12:24 The Church emerged from these three centuries strengthened, and she never forgot those who had sealed her with their blood.
+The Church emerged from these three centuries strengthened, and she never forgot those who had sealed her with their blood.